brendalamas/brendalamas/README.md

 - 🌱 I’m currently learning ...
   - REACT
 - 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- ✔ Ask me about anything, I am happy to help!
-- 🎵 listen to music, 📖 I love to read novels, and 🌴 explore nature outdoors.
+- 🎵 I like listening to music, 📖 read novels, and 🌎 travel the world
-- 📫 <a href="https://www.linkedin.com/in/brenda-lamas-597b79145/">Contact me</a>
+- - 📫 <a href="https://www.linkedin.com/in/brenda-lamas-597b79145/">Contact me</a>